 Just kidding.
-Just writing down goals with fancy pens doesn’t get you to the finish line.
+Just writing down goals with fancy pens don’t get you to the finish line.
 You actually have to go out and do what you wrote down.
 Sorry, tons of hard work, dedication, and habit will have to be accomplished.
 However, now you’ve got a plan.
-When you get lost, or have a set-back, go back to your Passion Plan and see what needs to be done.
+When you get lost or have a setback, go back to your Passion Plan and see what needs to be done.

 Boring Resolutions – Be Banished!

 My biggest love of the Passion Planning mindset is that you can discover goals and passions that you didn’t even know you had.
 New Year’s resolutions can be so boring.
 Eat better, save money, lose weight, watch less TV…all ok-ish goals, but they can be better.
 Is your passion in life, really to watch less TV?
 Or, is it to learn a new language and then travel to that country?
 Saving more money is always a good thing, but what if you got more specific about it?

 I decided that I wanted to pay off the mortgage for the little ranch house my husband purchased from his first duty station.
 I chose it from my list of one-year goals.
 Once I had a goal with real steps and actionable items to do each week, the idea of paying off the mortgage in under a year became very realistic.
 It actually became a (healthy) obsession.
 Three months into the beginning of the year, our mortgage was paid off.

 What’s Your Passion?

 It doesn’t matter how far into the new year we are, you can create your wishlist of goals.
 Goals that will help you invest in your best life.
 Choose one that you feel passionate about completing.
 Map out your plan to achieve it.
 If you slip up, go back to your plan.
 Figure out what went wrong and try again.
 After you achieve your goal, go back to your wishlist of goals, choose a new, rinse, and repeat.